We Created the Future of TV (and Movies)

 The Website

-In 12 minutes you’ll agree our tiny company identified the real viewer-and-revenue-minimizing flaws in the ineffective TV series Development-Pitch that is seven decades old.
-Then we explain the corrections no one has challenged that especially apply to streaming, but not the “secret sauce” found in Nielsen research.
+After reading this you’ll agree we identified the real viewer-and revenue-minimizing flaws in the decades-old TV series development-pitch-promotion model.
+Then we made corrections no one challenged with a “secret sauce” discovered in Nielsen research.
 This site also has validating emails from an NBC SVP Development and confirming research.
-We were also told we should be running a network and understand the industry in the 21st century better than the people running it who all operate under a very obsolete model.
+We were also told we should be running a network and understand the industry in the 21st century better than those in charge since every company in TV operates under a model having failure as the logical outcome.

 Summary: HELPING ONE COMPANY BECOME THE LEADER.